Achewood

-History and overview
+History

-The first Achewood strip ("Philippe is standing on it") was released on October 1, 2001.
-The strip sets the tone for future strips with its nonsensical humor and flat visual punchline.
-In this particular strip, Mr. Bear and Téodor are discussing Téodor's confusion over a drum machine.
-Mr. Bear informs Téodor that there is an instruction manual.
-However, Philippe is standing on it.
+The first Achewood strip was released on October 1, 2001.
+The location and the comic were named after an ingredient supposedly used by slaves during the United States's antebellum era that would induce melancholia in the drinker, according to the comic's website.

-Throughout Achewood, there is no distinguishable underlying storyline—aside from, perhaps, the general passing of time and development of the comic's characters and their interrelationships.
-Onstad's preferred method of story telling is to develop his characters through one-off strips and short story arcs.
-Strips are humorous, relying upon bizarre and chaotic humor as well as social stereotypes; obscure, burlesque literary and historical references, and strong characterization of the comic's many quirky individuals.
+Throughout Achewood, there is no distinguishable underlying storyline, only the general passing of time and development of the comic's characters and their interrelationships.
+The characters are mainly developed through one-off strips and short story arcs.
+There were 46 story arcs from 2002 to 2010.
+These story arcs are often interrupted with cutaways to the activity of other Achewood characters, which may or may not tie in with the main storyline of the arc.
+The pages often rely upon strange humor as well as stereotypes, literary and historical references, and an in-depth knowledge of the characters and their interactions.

-The humor often depends on an in-depth knowledge of the characters and their interactions; a drop-down box on the lower right side of the home page links to the beginning of 46 story arcs from 2002 to 2010.
-Story arcs are often interrupted as the main action "cuts away" to the activity of other Achewood characters, which may or may not tie in with the main storyline.

 Most strips include an alt text, a one-sentence aside written in Onstad's voice that appears when the reader hovers the cursor over the strip.
 The first alt-text was the word snif on Christmas, 2001.
 The first of the regular full-sentence alt-text appeared on January 2, 2002, apparently excusing a weak strip: "whatever. it was late and a friend was over."
-The most frequently used font in the strip is Blue Highway, which does not contain any italic characters.